 H1 is a category of special visas that let employers send their employees to work in the U.S. Whether you're an employer looking for health insurance for H1-B visa holders or a visa holder looking for coverage for yourself, we've got everything you need to know.

-Fortunately, as a non-U.S. citizen with a temporary visa such as the H-1B visa, you qualify for travel medical insurance or visitors health insurance.
-The kind of insurance you should purchase depends on how long you'll be staying in the U.S.
+Fortunately, as a non-U.S. citizen with a temporary visa like the H-1B, you can get a type of travel medical insurance called visitors insurance.
+The exact coverage you need will depends on a few things, including how long you'll be staying in the U.S.

 For Short-term or Temporary Visits:

 Buying visitors insurance is a smart choice when you're entering the U.S. for the first time or just need temporary medical insurance for your travels.

 For Long-term Stay:

 If you're planning on staying in the U.S. long-term, you may want a long-term, domestic health insurance policy.
 For this, first you'll want to check with your employer to see if you're eligible for company health insurance.
 Or, consider buying an individual health insurance policy online either from your new state's marketplace or a private health insurance company.